“Blessed are those who mourn, for they shall be comforted.” Matthew 5:4

 You might not be able to tell the difference between spiritual mourning and natural mourning in another person, but you can tell the difference in your own heart.

 The Bible tells us the story of Saul, a high achiever with a twisted heart.
 Saul was the first King of Israel.
 He led his army into battle and then took plunder for himself and for his men.
 He cheated, deceived and stole, and then he lied to cover it up.
 But later he was found out.
 Samuel confronted him with the truth, and Saul had nowhere to hide.

 So Saul confessed.
 He said he was sorry.
 He said to Samuel, “I have sinned, for I have transgressed the commandment of the Lord” (1 Kings 15:24).
 I’m sure he had a very long face when he said it.
 Then he says something else to Samuel, “I have sinned, yet honor me now before the elders of my people” (1 Kings 15:30).

 He appears sorry, but the truth is that he would have continued what he was doing, if he could.
-He says he is sorry but his focus is on damage limitation, and making sure that everyone thinks he’s a great guy.
+He says he is sorry but his focus is on damage limitation.
 There has not been a change of heart.